EnterpriseDB/repmgr/README.md

 replication, and perform administrative tasks such as failover or switchover operations.

-The most recent `repmgr` version (5.3.2) supports all PostgreSQL versions from 9.5 to 15.
-PostgreSQL 9.4 is also supported, with some restrictions.
+The most recent `repmgr` version (5.4.1) supports all PostgreSQL versions from 10 to 16.

 `repmgr` is distributed under the GNU GPL 3 and maintained by EnterpriseDB.